sabresaurus/Sidekick/README.md

 ## Unified API

 All interactions are handled through a single unified API.
 This means if you're editing fields on device or in editor it uses a single code path.
-It may seem a little overkill for every request when just working in editor to be packed into binary then unpacked, but he unified workflow makes it much simpler to add new requests and have them supported in both use-cases without writing duplicate code.
+It may seem a little overkill for every request to be packed into binary then unpacked when just working in editor, but the unified workflow makes it much simpler to add new requests and have them supported in both use-cases without writing duplicate code.

 ### Current requests:
 **GetHierarchy** - Fetches a list of scenes with the hierarchy of transforms inside them